• Skip to primary navigation

 Below are step-by-step instructions on how to make garlic shrimp udon noodles:

-1. First in a small bowl, combine Noodle sauce ingredients as listed.
-Set aside.
+1. Make the noodle sauce: In a small bowl, combine the noodle sauce ingredients as listed above and set aside.

-2. Then in a large bowl, soak frozen udon noodles in hot boiling water just until loosened, about 20-30 seconds.
+2. Prepare udon noodles: Then in a large bowl, soak udon noodles in hot boiling water just until loosened, about 20-30 seconds.
 Strain immediately and set aside.

-3. Next heat vegetable oil in a large pan on medium heat.
-Fry shrimp on each side until 50% cooked.
+3. Fry shrimp: Next heat vegetable oil in a large pan on medium heat.
+Fry shrimp until halfway cooked - pink but slightly translucent in the center.

-4. Then toss in bok choy and fried tofu balls and fry until veggies have wilted, about 1-2 minutes.
+4. Cook tofu balls and greens: Then add bok choy and fried tofu balls and stir-fry until veggies have softened, about 1-2 minutes.

-• Freezer friendly?
-I don't recommend freezing these noodles because the veggies and noodles will become mushy.
+• I don't recommend freezing garlic shrimp udon noodles because the veggies and noodles will become mushy.

 Pairing Suggestions